radiofrance/rf-liquidsoap/README.md

 ### Using HTTP API

-The HTTP API allow you to switch between sources or get information about the output stream.
+The HTTP API allows you to switch between sources or get information about the output stream.

 You can easily get current status: